 A valued addition to the Department of Psychiatry, located primarily at Harborview Medical Center is Dr. Doug Zatzick.
 He has a special interest in post traumatic stress disorder in trauma patients, and is responsible for initiating cooperative studies between surgery, pediatrics, and psychiatry on the assessment and treatment of Posttraumatic stress disorder (PTSD) in trauma patients.
 PTSD occurs in 20-40% of patients over the course of the year after physical injury.
 Youth admitted to the hospital for physical injury are at increased risk for recurrent traumatic life events; identifiable risk factors appear to be assault injury and history of injury prior to inpatient admission.
 Prospective cohort studies suggest that between 13-35% of injured children and adolescents ages 7-21 may go on to develop PTSD over the course of the year after injury.
-Other posttraumatic behavioral and emotional disturbances such as depression and substance abuse are also common occurrences .
-Furthermore, between 10-20% of the parents of injured youth may also develop posttraumatic distress.

-A growing body of clinical trials research suggests that PTSD may be efficaciously treated with psychotherapeutic and psychopharmacological interventions. development of screening and intervention protocols for patients with psychiatric and substance abuse disorders in the acute care setting a tier I research priority.
+Other posttraumatic behavioral and emotional disturbances such as depresdisturbances in adolescents by surgical inpatient or pediatric outpatient providers.
+The Centers for Disease Control's Acute Care Division has made the development of screening and intervention protocols for patients with psychiatric and substance abuse disorders in the acute care setting a tier I research priority.